Kershaw County and Lee County Regional Water Authority

 Why do we need to add a disinfectant to drinking water?

 The SDWA requires public water systems to disinfect their water to eliminate and control specific disease-causing organisms and indicators that may be present in drinking water.
-Depending on your specific residence, the Cassatt Water Company uses chloramines or sodium hypochlorite disinfection.
+Depending on your specific residence, the Cassatt Water uses chloramines or sodium hypochlorite disinfection.
 Chloramines are formed by mixing chlorine and ammonia.

 Are chloramines safe?